Abdillah/responsive-tooltip/readme.txt

 == Frequently Asked Questions ==

-Non I can think of, contact for help.
+None I can think of, contact for help.

 == Screenshots ==
 1. The tooltip in action.